ERupshis/TrasnportCatalogue/README.md

       ]
       ```

-Example of request and answer you can find in INPUT.txt and OUTPUT.txt
+Example of request and answer to db you can find in example folder
+request to db are performed via cin & cout streams.